SMART Modified Tour: 2008 season

-The 2008 season had 11 events, beginning on March 22 at Caraway Speedway and ended on October 4 at Caraway Speedway.
+The 2008 season had eleven events, beginning on March 22 at Caraway Speedway and ended on October 4 at Caraway Speedway.
 L.W.
-Miller opened the season by winning the first two events before Brian Loftin won the next 3 events.
+Miller opened the season by winning the first two events before Brian Loftin won the next three events.
 At the next event at Lanier Speedway, the series' first race there, George Brunnhoelzl III won his first tour victory.
 Burt Myers scores his lone tour race of the season at Southern National Raceway Park.
-Brian Loftin won the championship by 30 points over Tim Brown.
-It was Brown's 3rd straight season finishing runner-up in points to 3 different champions.
-There were 6 different winners in the season with Brian Loftin's 4 victory's leading the tour.
+Loftin won the championship by 30 points over Tim Brown.
+It was Brown's third straight season finishing runner-up in points to three different champions.
+There were six different winners in the season with Loftin's four victories leading the tour.
 Bobby Hutchens was the most popular driver for the season and Buddy Emory was the Rookie of the Year.